prasunnaik/IssueTrackingSystem/README.md

     this.errorMessage = '';

+    this.editMode = false;

     this.loadIssues();
   }

   // =========================================================
-  // LOAD ISSUES FOR SELECTED PROJECT
+  // LOAD ISSUES
   // =========================================================

   loadIssues(): void {